7 Types of Trading: Which Style Fits You

 Cons:

-- Ties Up Capital: Funds may be tied up for extended periods.
+• Capital commitment: Funds may stay tied up for longer periods.

 Who It’s For